Balancing Covariates in Randomized Experiments with the Gram-Schmidt Walk Design: Analysis of the Gram--Schmidt Walk Algorithm

 \subsection{Subgaussian bound (Theorem~\mainref{thm:sub-gaussian})}

 In this section, we prove an extended version of the subgaussian concentration inequality of Theorem~\mainref{thm:sub-gaussian}.
+As stated in the previous sections, all analysis will be carried out conditioned on an arbitrary pivot ordering $\pi$ and without loss of generality, we suppose that $\pi(i) = i$ for all $i \in [n]$.
 We begin by presenting the main technical inequality (Lemma~\ref{lemma:technical_inequality}) which is stated in terms of operator monotonicity and proved using basic calculus.
 Next, we present Lemma~\ref{lemma:sub-gaussian-pivot}, which analyzes the behavior of the Gram--Schmidt Walk algorithm in one pivot phase using a backwards induction style argument.
 Finally, we prove the subgaussian concentration inequality by showing how we may repeatedly apply Lemma~\ref{lemma:sub-gaussian-pivot}.

 The main technical inequality is stated in terms of operator monotonicity, which we briefly describe here.
 Let $\mathcal{D}$ be a set of $n$-by-$n$ symmetric matrices.
 A real-valued matrix function $f: \mathcal{D} \rightarrow \Reals$ is said to be \emph{operator monotone increasing} if